Initialize the Project from the CLI

 - Select Client and Functions using the space bar.
 Press the Enter key to initialize.

 - The CLI will now ask you to associate a Catalyst project with the directory.
 Associate it with the project that we created earlier from the console.
 Select AlienCity from the list and press Enter.

 - The CLI will initiate the function setup.
 Select AdvancedIO as the function type.

-- Select java8 or node10 based on your requirements as the function stack, and press Enter.
+- Select java8 or node10 based on your preference as the function stack.

-If you select node10, enter "crm_crud" as the package name, "index.js" as the entry point, and your email address as the author and press Enter each time.
+- If you select node10, enter the "alien_city_function" as the package name, "index.js" as the entry point, and your email address as the author and press Enter.
 You can press Enter to fill the default values.

 The client directory will be created in the standard structure.
 Catalyst initialization is now complete.

-Your project directory (CATALYST_PROJECT_HOME) is now set up with the client directory (CATALYST_CLIENT_HOME) and the functions directory (CATALYST_FUNCTIONS_HOME) along with configuration files and dependencies.
-The functions directory contains either the Java or Node.js function.
-The project directory also contains the catalyst.json configuration file and a hidden catalyst.rc file.
+Your project directory (CATALYST_PROJECT_HOME) is now set up with the client directory (CATALYST_CLIENT_HOME) and the functions directory (CATALYST_FUNCTIONS_HOME) along with the configuration files and dependencies, along with the catalyst.json and a hidden catalyst.rc file.

-This is the structure of your project directory, if the Advanced I/O function is of the Java platform.
+This is the structure of the AlienCity project's directory, if the Advanced I/O function is of the Java platform.

-This is the structure of your project directory, if the Advanced I/O function is of the Node.js platform.
+This is the structure of the AlienCity project's directory, if the Advanced I/O function is of the Node.js platform.